Colonial history of the United States: Culture and education

 The arts in colonial America were not as successful as the sciences.
 Literature in the European sense was nearly nonexistent, with histories being far more noteworthy.
 These included The History and present State of Virginia (1705) by Robert Beverly and History of the Dividing Line (1728–29) by William Byrd, which was not published until a century later.
-Instead, the newspaper was the principal form of reading material in the colonies.
+Instead, the newspaper was the principal form of reading material.
 Printing was expensive, and most publications focused on purely practical matters, such as major news, advertisements, and business reports.
 Almanacs were very popular, also, Benjamin Franklin's Poor Richard's Almanack being the most famous.
 Literary magazines appeared at mid-century, but few were profitable and most went out of business after only a few years.
 American publications never approached the intellectual quality of European writers, but they were much more widespread and achieved a greater readership than anything produced by Voltaire, Locke, or Rousseau.

-New Englanders wrote journals, pamphlets, books, and especially sermons—more than all of the other colonies combined.
-Boston minister Cotton Mather published Magnalia Christi Americana (The Great Works of Christ in America, 1702), while revivalist Jonathan Edwards wrote his philosophical work A Careful and Strict Enquiry Into...Notions of...Freedom of Will...
+New Englanders wrote journals, pamphlets, books, and especially sermons, which exceeded those written by all other colonies combined.
+Boston minister Cotton Mather published Magnalia Christi Americana (The Great Works of Christ in America, 1702), and revivalist Jonathan Edwards wrote his philosophical work A Careful and Strict Enquiry Into...Notions of...Freedom of Will...
 (1754).
 Most music had a religious theme, as well, and was mainly the singing of Psalms.
 Because of New England's deep religious beliefs, artistic works that were insufficiently religious or too "worldly" were banned, especially the theater.
 The leading theologian and philosopher of the colonial era was Jonathan Edwards of Massachusetts, an interpreter of Calvinism and the leader of the First Great Awakening.